 What are the common symptoms of anxiety?

 - Consistent worry over things in your life that you often have limited control over.
 For instance, “will the people at the party like me”; “will my boyfriend’s family or friends like me”.

 - Hand tremors, rapid heartbeat, or excessive worry when in an uncomfortable situation.

-- States of day dreaming.
-You basically pretend to listen to someone but at the middle or end of conversation you are sitting there like “what did they just say?”
+- States of daydreaming.
+You basically pretend to listen to someone but at the middle or end of the conversation you are sitting there like “what did they just say?”

-- Deep breathing.
 4x4x4 is an exercise that I came up with a while back.
 It’s really simple.
 Inhale for a duration of 4 seconds, exhale for a duration of 4 seconds and practice it 4 times.
-The difference is this exercise and what you may be doing now is that in this exercise you are (a) focusing on your breathing and numbers versus the anxiety (b) you are engage in a true deep breathing cycle.
+The difference is this exercise and what you may be doing now is that in this exercise you are (a) focusing on your breathing and numbers versus the anxiety (b) you are engaged in a true deep breathing cycle.

-- Practice playing out situations that cause anxiety in your head or live.
 For instance, if you grow anxious when going to job interviews – “I want you to drive to the interview site the day before and become familiar with your setting/environment.
 Do research on the company so that you feel more comfortable and in control.
-Lastly practice interview questions”.
-Overall, this technique provides you with the feel of control and security.
+Lastly, practice interview questions”.
+Overall, this technique provides you with a feeling of control and security.

 3. Write down positive “I” statements.

 These are statements that impact your anxiety-driven thoughts.
 For instance, if you grow anxious due to the thought “if I don’t get this job my life will be over”.
 Write down some positive “I” statements and post them in your home, car or phone.
 An example of positive “I” statements may include, “I’ve been through many difficult times in life and have always made It through”.

 If you feel comfortable – include your friends and family in your anxiety so that they may be your sounding board or reinforcement during difficult times.